ChallaHarika23/Bharat_Intern/video_conferencing_website/README.md

 # Video_conference_website

-## What is it?

-This code sample demonstrates a one-to-one and group video call application built with [Video SDK RTC Javascript SDK]
+This code  demonstrates a one-to-one and group video call application built with [Video SDK RTC Javascript SDK]

 - Built for serverless video calling experience.
 - Scale it upto 5,000 participants with low code.